sizezero/creative-incubation/entries/2022-03-02/entry.md

 The action cycling is interesting and simple.
 Your actions are scaled based on how long it has been since you've played them so you are encouraged to not spam actions.
-I still ended up spamming some actions near the end of the game because others had become useless.
+I still ended up spamming some actions near the end of the game because the others had become useless.

 Lot's of early unlocks to get more powerful actions.
 The card synergies are mostly about victory points and income.